leennoah/DMM_Fall2022/calendar.md

   * 3D scanning tips
   * Carve digital pumpkin
   * Hair particle system - make a pumkin patch
   * Homework: Google "meshroom".
 What is it?
 How does it work?
+Complete the Pumpkin Patch assignment from class: Render it out.
 ### C3.
 3D scanning continued
   * TBA
   * TBA